PierreFReims/ORADLDAP/README.md

 ## Usage

+>Administrator privileges on the DIT & on the cn=config are required

 ```bash
 ./main.py conf.yaml
 ```

->Administrator privileges n the DIT & on the cn=config are required